1982 Major League Baseball postseason: Atlanta Braves vs. St. Louis Cardinals

 This was the first LCS since 1969 to not feature a team from Ohio, Pennsylvania, or California.

 This was the first postseason meeting between the Cardinals and Braves.
-The Cardinals swept the Braves and returned to the World Series for the first time since 1968.
+The Cardinals swept the Braves to return to the World Series for the first time since 1968.

 This series was heavily lopsided in favor of the Cardinals - Bob Forsch pitched a complete-game shutout as the Cardinals blew out the Braves in Game 1.
 In Game 2, the Braves held a 3–2 lead after seven innings, but the Cardinals rallied with two unanswered runs across the eighth and ninth innings respectively to take a 2–0 series lead headed to Atlanta.
 In Game 3, the Cardinals jumped out to a big lead early and maintained it, as Joaquín Andújar and closer Bruce Sutter held the Braves' offense at bay to help the Cardinals win 6–2 and clinch the pennant.
+This was the first playoff series won by the Cardinals since the 1967 World Series.

 This was the first of three NL pennants won by the Cardinals during the 1980s - they would win it again in 1985 against their archrival in the Los Angeles Dodgers in six games, and in 1987 against the San Francisco Giants in seven games, but they would fall in the World Series each time afterwards.

-The Braves would eventually win the NL pennant again in 1991 over the Pittsburgh Pirates in seven games before falling in the World Series.
+The Braves world return to the NLCS in 1991, and defeated the Pittsburgh Pirates in seven games for the pennant before falling in the World Series.

 The Braves and Cardinals would meet again in the NLCS in 1996, where the Braves defeated the Cardinals in seven games after trailing three games to one before falling in the World Series that year.